Sirmadeira/psycho-duel/lore_book/src/chapter_1.md

 ### Who
 Who Who Who Who Who Who Who Who?
 YOU KNOW WHO GODAMMIT!
 ---
-THE THE THE THE THE THE THE THE ?nuonna, yes.. here he goes again...
+THE THE THE THE THE THE THE THE ?recnuonna.
+Yes... and as in queue, here he goes again...